AnonSolutions/django-aries-community/docker/README.md

 GENESIS_FILE=/tmp/atria-genesis.txt PORT=9000 python -m server.server
 ```

-Note that the genesis file at the above location is created by Django Indy Community on startup.
+Note that the genesis file at the above location is created by Django Aries Community on startup.

-### Reset the Django Indy Community environment
+### Reset the Django Aries Community environment

 To reset the environment and start from scratch: